Shaping the culture and ethical values of the Group.

 - Review employee talent management and development programmes ensuring they take into account diversity, including gender

 - Oversee the Group’s conduct in relation to its corporate and societal obligations, including setting the guidance, direction and policies for the Group’s customer and corporate responsibility (CR) agenda and related activities and advising the Board and management on these matters.

-A summary of the Committee’s activities during 2016 is shown below, full details can be found in the Committee’s report in the 2016 Annual report and accounts.
+A summary of the committee’s activities during 2017 is shown below, full details can be found in the committee’s report in the 2017 Annual Report and Accounts.

-- Continued to provide guidance and direction on the corporate responsibility agenda and monitored compliance with the Group’s CR strategy
+- Continued to drive the corporate responsibility agenda and monitored compliance with the Group’s corporate responsibility strategy.